WazeDev/waze-discuss-profile-settings-plus/README.md

 # waze-discuss-profile-settings-plus
-Add quality-of-life features to the profile settings page on Waze Discuss.
+Adds quality-of-life features to the profile settings page on Waze Discuss.

 ## Features
 * Resizes biography text area, signature text area and preview for easier editing.